RiverArchitect/RA_wiki/wiki/LifespanDesign.md

 ### Rasters

 The output Rasters are either of the types lifespan (`lf_shortname`) or design (`ds_shortname`) and they are created in `.../Output/Rasters/CONDITION/`.
 The usage of `shortname`s (see the list on the [Features page](River-design-features#featoverview)) is necessary because `arcpy` cannot handle Rasters with names longer than 13 characters when the GRID format is used (even though the standard Raster type is *GeoTIFF*).
-The analysis automatically shortens too long Raster names on the basis of shortnames and it creates the condition-output directory if it does not yet exist.
+The analysis automatically shortens too long Raster names based on shortnames and it creates the condition-output directory if it does not yet exist.
 Existing files in the `Output/Rasters/CONDITION/` folder are overwritten (the code enforces overwriting and tries to delete any existing content  (i.e., ensure that the output folder does not contain any important files).

 ### Mapping<a name="outmaps"></a>

-The module produces an *ArcPro* project file (`.aprx`) and `.pdf`s in `RiverArchitect/02_Maps/CONDITION/map_CONDITION_design.aprx`.
+The module produces an *ArcGIS Pro* project file (`.aprx`) and `.pdf`s in `RiverArchitect/02_Maps/CONDITION/map_CONDITION_design.aprx`.
 The map extents can be modified in the [`mapping.inp` input file](Signposts#inpmaps).
 For map modifications, read the [above](#lfrungui) descriptions or the [Mapping](Mapping) Wiki.

 ### Interpretation

 The success of features corresponds to their ecological sustainability and physical stability, which may positively correlate (i.e., high stability corresponds to high ecological sustainability).
 However, features such as gravel augmentation or grading have an inverse relationship between ecological sustainability and physical stability.
 For example, frequently mobile gravel injections create valuable habitat but are, by definition, unstable.
-In such cases, the lifespan maps need to be considered in the opposite way: Optimum areas for application correspond to regions with low lifespans (see more in [Schwindt et al. 2019][schwindt19]).
+In such cases, the lifespan maps need to be considered oppositely: Optimum areas for application correspond to regions with low lifespans (see more in [Schwindt et al. 2019][schwindt19]).

 ### Quit module and logfiles